cdkulat/resume/markdown/resume.md

     -   Manage inventory and online content for 3 brands across several multi-billion dollar retailers
     -   Wrote marketing copy and other technical documents for over 20 products, including brand new furniture collections.
     -   Developed automated text extraction and online form submission of purchase orders for Amazon’s Vendor Central using Python
-    -   Assisted in 3rd-party API integration on company ecommerce website using Javascript and HTML, resulting in 10% uptick in

-        sales in the following 6 months
+    -   Assisted in 3rd-party Javascript API integration on company ecommerce website resulting in 10% uptick in sales in the following 6 months

 ### **Team Lead and Certified Trainer at Chick-Fil-A Acworth**